With grateful thanks for help from

 A partial index of discussion notes on this web site is in

-What happens to the size of angle A of a triangle ABC as A moves further from from BC along a straight line cutting line BC between B and C, as depicted below:
+What happens to the size of angle A of a triangle ABC as A moves further from from BC along a straight line cutting line BC between B and C, as depicted below on the left?

-Compare stretching triangle ABC by moving vertex A along a line going between B and C
+Compare deforming triangle ABC by moving vertex A along a straight line going between

 In both cases X is the intersection between line BC and the path of motion of vertex A.